 Often referred to as the toughest division in football, the AFC North is the only one of the AFC’s current divisions that does not contain a charter member of the AFL.
-The Cincinnati Bengals were an AFL expansion team in 1968 who only joined the AFL once the 1970 AFL-NFL merger was assured because owner Paul Brown, formerly of the Cleveland Browns, had no interest in being an AFL club.
+The Cincinnati Bengals were an AFL expansion team in 1968, only joining the AFL once the 1970 AFL-NFL merger was assured because owner Paul Brown, formerly of the Cleveland Browns, had no interest in being an AFL club.
 The Pittsburgh Steelers and Cleveland Browns were moved from the NFL’s Century Division into what was then known as the AFL Central in 1970.

 The Browns relocated to Baltimore to become the Ravens in 1996 and a second Cleveland Browns team was born in 1999.